A Century of Superior Funeral Care

 A Long-Standing Tradition of Compassionate Care

 In 1946, the Snyder family bought the Ira S. George Funeral Home in Butler.
-Ora and Marion’s sons, Dick and Bob, completed their mortuary school training and joined their parents in the family business.
+Ora and Marian’s sons, Dick and Bob, completed their mortuary school training and joined their parents in the family business.
 In 1953, the Snyders purchased the Howard Meredith Funeral Home in Fredericktown.
-At this time, Ora and Marion’s son Phil completed his schooling, joining the family business.
+At this time, Ora and Marian’s son Phil completed his schooling, joining the family business.
 In April of 1963, the Snyder family opened a funeral home in the former Nathan Tucker Laboratory in Mount Gilead.

 In 1971, the Snyder family constructed identical funeral homes: One on Ohio 97 to serve families in Bellville and Butler; and the other on Lexington Avenue to serve the Lexington and Mansfield communities.
-In the 1970′s, Ora and Marion’s son, Paul, along with their grandsons, Dennis and Dan (Dick’s sons) and Trent (Phil’s son) also became funeral directors, continuing the ongoing tradition of the Snyder family serving families.
+In the 1970’s, Ora and Marian’s son, Paul, along with their grandsons, Dennis and Dan (Dick’s sons) and Trent (Phil’s son) also became funeral directors, continuing the ongoing tradition of the Snyder family serving families.